Charleston, S.C., chosen as site for tenth family conference in 2019

 The conference will kick off that Thursday evening with dinner and an opportunity for families to get to know each other and feel more comfortable engaging throughout the weekend.
 It will conclude at noon on Sunday.

-Conference registration materials will be posted on our website in early 2019 and families will be notified when it’s time to register.
+Conference registration materials will be posted on our website by February 28, 2019, and families will be notified when it’s time to register.

 The conference picnic will be held at a nearby park on Saturday afternoon.
 There is an outdoor area with picnic tables, barbeques, a horseshoe pit and sand volleyball court.
 In addition, a building attached to the site can be used in case of rain or in case you need a cool spot to escape the heat.

 In the meantime, we could use your help.
 We will be seeking volunteers very soon to serve on our Family Conference Planning Committee.
 Volunteers will be working in tandem with board members to select topics for sessions, recruit speakers, organize child care, and plan activities, such as our memorial tribute, dessert social and closing ceremony.
 If any of these tasks interest you, or if you have ideas to share, we want you!

 Anyone wishing to volunteer for the family conference committee is welcome.
 Please contact Colleen Lukoff at clukoff@NBIAdisorders.org if you want to help make this conference our best ever.

 Retrophin, Inc., is again our premier conference sponsor.
 We are grateful for their continued sponsorship, going back to 2013.
 In addition, ApoPharma, Inc., and CoA Therapeutics are elite sponsors for our 2019 conference.

 These companies are helping us greatly, but we still need additional sponsors to help us defray conference costs.
 As we continue to grow, our expenses also rise, and our projected budget is expected to make this one our most expensive gathering ever.
 We strive to keep registration fees low, and sponsorships help make that possible.